-The photograph to the right is my only picture of the mouse (photographed at a friend's house, as I have no pictures from my own).
-She appears here in her everyday clothes, but she always dressed up special for Halloween in a long brown velvet dress.
-She was known to the children as Miss Mouse, and she lived (I explained to them) in my cottage walls all the rest of the year.
+The photograph to the right is my only picture of the elusive mouse of Weaver's Cottage.
+She's wearing her everyday clothes, but she always dressed elegantly for Halloween in a long brown velvet dress.
+She was known to children of the village as Miss Mouse, and she lived (I explained to them) in my cottage walls all the rest of the year.

-These day, I live on the outskirts of the village, and only a few intrepid youngsters climb the overgrown path to our door on Halloween.
+These days, in my married life, I live on the outer edge of the village, and only a few intrepid youngsters climb the shadowy, overgrown path to our door on Halloween.
 Now it's only Tilly, Howard, and I who greet them, for Miss Mouse has long since disappeared; she was last seen, clutching a little mouse-sized suitcase, on the day that I moved from Weaver's Cottage.

 A generation of Chagford children grew up with Miss Mouse.
 (Some even brought her presents of cheese.)
 I know that they'll carry that memory...and I know that she's still missed.
 Wherever you are Miss Mouse, stay warm and cozy, and have a good Halloween.

-Postcript, summer 2014: Miss Mouse's cousin, the Dormouse from Alice in Wonderland, made an appearance this summer at the Mad Hatter's Tea Party, sponsored by the Friends of Chagford Library in the campaign to save our rural library.
+Miss Mouse's cousin, the Dormouse from Alice in Wonderland, made an appearance this summer at the Mad Hatter's Tea Party at the village hall, sponsored by the Friends of Chagford Library in the campaign to save our rural library.
 He's a very different character than Miss Mouse, and much more sociable....